October 17, 2024

 ABOVE AVERAGE

-The adidas TERREX Free Hiker 2 is available in either a non-waterproof or GORE-TEX style.
+adidas TERREX offers the Free Hiker 2 in either a non-waterproof or GORE-TEX style.
 GORE-TEX remains the industry standard for reliable and breathable waterproofing.
 It won't work miracles if you're splashing through hours of puddles or miles of wet grass.
 Also, the non-waterproof Free Hiker will wear cooler than the GORE-TEX style in warm weather.
 However, the shoe's 3/4 cut extends that waterproofing to five inches above the ground—higher than the average hiking shoe.
+My pair shed water as expected when I walked through Dublin rains and damp fall trails in Pennsylvania.

 Value